minvws/nl-covid19-notification-app-website/_questions/en/6-hoe-werkt-de-app.md

    <summary>My coronavirus test is positive.
 What happens now?</summary>
    <div markdown="1">

 If you have tested positive for coronavirus, you can choose to add this information to the app, with the help of the GGD.
 If a GGD employee calls you with the test results, they will also ask if you want to warn other people using the app.
-Recipients of such an notification will not be able to see who you are or where you were near each other.
+Recipients of such a notification will not be able to see who you are or where you were near each other.
 You can decide whether these notifications are sent: it is not compulsory and it is not automatic.

 </div>
 </details>